My Favorite Gluten-Free and Dairy-Free Substitutes

 Kinnikinnick Vanilla Wafers are pretty much vanilla wafers, which were my go-to college study food.
 Yay, nostalgia in a cookie!

 Immaculate Baking Co. break and bake chocolate chip and double chocolate chunk are delicious!
 Definitely super high in sugar, but sometimes that’s what you’re looking for.
 Especially if there’s a gaggle of 13-year-olds sleeping over.
 (Not all of their products are gluten free, so read the labels carefully.)
 Sweet Loren’s is also absolutely excellent if you can handle oat flour.
 I can’t but it doesn’t seem to bother ryn at all – ymmv.
+There’s a new version of these though: the brand is Miss Jones Baking Company, and they have some really excellent options that are grain free, low sugar, and taste better!
+They do have some varieties that contain oat products too, so read the label.
+The almond meal chocolate chip ones are great!

 But Simple Mills is the winner again here – they make cookie mix too, and it’s easy to make and you can turn it into whatever you want it to be – ryn is the cookie baker around here, so it’s usually chocolate covered goji berries and walnuts!